 A new play that will forever change the way you see this land.

-Marketplace open from 11am – 2pm.
-Experience a marketplace complete with food, entertainment, fashion and wonderful things to purchase.
+With a marketplace complete with food, entertainment, fashion and wonderful things to purchase between shows.

 Original art work “Abundance” by Paul Molina – Akimal O’Otham, Pee-posh, Quechan, Pawnee, and Hispanic from the Gila River Indian Community (GRIC).